Columbia Motorcycle Accident Lawyer

 Often an insurance adjuster will say that you were at fault, but they may not be able to prove it.
 Sometimes, they call and ask you questions in the hopes that you will say something they can interpret to mean you were somewhat responsible.
 For this reason, we strongly recommend that you don’t have a conversation with the insurance carrier without speaking to a Columbia motorcycle accident lawyer first.

 No one expects that getting on the back of a motorcycle could be a life-changing event, but regrettably, it happens.
 When a passenger is wounded in the collision, they may suffer traumatic injuries to the head, spine, or limbs.
 We don’t believe that an afternoon of recreation should turn into years of physical and emotional pain or financial distress.

-At Auger & Auger, we have dedicated ourselves to the rights of victims.
+At Auger & Auger Accident and Injury Lawyers, we have dedicated ourselves to the rights of victims.
 If you have been injured in a motorcycle accident, we will fight for your right to compensation.
 We offer a zero-fee guarantee and work on a contingency basis, so your ability to afford an attorney doesn’t have to factor into your decision to get help.

 Call 828-222-7649 today for your free consultation, with no fees due until recovery!